 Once again we are tapping into the fear of failure, a powerful motivator.

-This subject line that focuses on the negative or adverse result – things your subscriber wants to avoid if he is going to achieve the desirable results he is after.
+This subject line that focuses on the negative or adverse result – things your subscriber wants to avoid if he or she is going to achieve the results they want.

 The difference with this subject line and others that offer a sort of warning or caution is the emphasis here is on the word “biggest”.

 This isn’t just a mistake, it’s the BIGGEST mistake.